EgoDemoGen: Egocentric Demonstration Generation for Viewpoint Generalization in Robotic Manipulation: Introduction

-Our key insight addresses this fundamental gap: generating novel egocentric demonstrations requires not only synthesizing realistic observations from novel egocentric viewpoints, but also retargeting the original actions to align with the shifted viewpoint.
-This entails tackling two core challenges: (1) producing kinematically feasible robot actions that achieve the task under the novel egocentric viewpoint, and (2) generating realistic, temporally consistent observation videos that match these retargeted actions.
-Crucially, the generated demonstrations must preserve the style and intent of the original demonstrations while ensuring visual–action alignment.
+This reveals a fundamental gap: no existing approach generates \emph{paired} observation--action demonstrations that remain consistent under egocentric viewpoint changes.
+Closing this gap requires addressing two core challenges: (1) producing kinematically feasible robot actions that complete the task under the novel egocentric viewpoint, and (2) synthesizing realistic, temporally consistent observation videos that depict the transferred robot trajectories from the novel viewpoint.

-To tackle these challenges, we propose \textbf{EgoDemoGen}, a novel framework for generating demonstrations from novel egocentric viewpoints.
-First, on the action side, we perform kinematics-based action retargeting to produce joint actions corresponding to novel egocentric viewpoint.
-Second, on the visual side, we propose \textbf{EgoViewTransfer}, a generative vide repair model that fuses the reprojected scene videos with the robot motion videos rendered under the retargeted actions and generate novel egocentric observation videos.
-We conducted experiments in the RoboTwin2.0~\citep{chen2025robotwin} simulation environment and on a real-world dual-arm robot to evaluate the effectiveness of the generated demonstrations.